vitessio/website/content/en/docs/14.0/reference/compatibility/mysql-compatibility.md

 ## Auto Increment

-Tables in sharded keyspaces are discouraged to use `auto_increment` column attribute, as the values generated would be local to the shard.
+Tables in sharded keyspaces should not be defined using the `auto_increment` column attribute, as the values generated will not be unique across shards.
 Instead, [Vitess Sequences](../../features/vitess-sequences) are provided as an alternative, which have very close semantics to `auto_increment`.

 ## Character Set and Collation